 A study of integrating art and music in the elementary curriculum.
 Emphasis will be placed on the basic history and theory of art and music.
-Students will have an opportunity to effectively integrate lesson planning and
+Students will have an opportunity to effectively integrate lesson planning and modeling techniques to art and music in the elementary classroom.
+Three semester hours credit.

 HUM 300.
 SPECIAL STUDY IN HUMANITIES.
 A course designed as a special study of a subject not in the regular curriculum of the college but within the usual disciplines of the curriculum.
 The methodology can include either a classroom experience or independent study.
 Prerequisites and number of credit hours will vary according to the nature of each course.